ShipSoft/FairShip/README.md

 If you modify `sndsw`, simply repeat step 4 from `sndsw`'s parent directory.

-## Local build, without access to CVMFS
+## On systems without access to CVMFS

 Commands are similar to the previous case, but without access to CVMFS you need to build the required packages from source.

 1. Clone the [snddist](https://github.com/SND-LHC/snddist), which containts the recipes to build `sndsw` and it's dependencies: